mongodb/docs/source/reference/commands.rst

 Internal Use
 ------------

-.. describe:: setShardVersion
+.. mongodb:command:: setShardVersion

    ``setShardVersion`` is an internal command that supports sharding functionality.

    .. admin-only

-.. describe:: getShardVersion
+.. mongodb:command:: getShardVersion

    ``getShardVersion`` is an internal command that supports sharding functionality.

    .. admin-only

-.. describe:: unsetSharding
+.. mongodb:command:: unsetSharding

    ``unsetSharding`` is an internal command that supports sharding functionality.

    .. slave-ok, admin-only

-.. describe:: whatsmyuri
+.. mongodb:command:: whatsmyuri

    ``whatsmyuri`` is an internal command.

    .. slave-ok

-.. describe:: features
+.. mongodb:command:: features

    ``features`` is an internal command that returns the build-level feature settings.

    .. slave-ok

-.. describe:: driverOIDTest
+.. mongodb:command:: driverOIDTest

    ``driverOIDTest`` is an internal command.

    .. slave-ok

-.. describe:: diagLogging
+.. mongodb:command:: diagLogging

    ``diagLogging`` is an internal command.

    .. write-lock, slave-ok,

-.. describe:: copydbgetnonce
+.. mongodb:command:: copydbgetnonce

    ``copydbgetnonce`` is an internal command.

    .. write-lock, admin-only

-.. describe:: dbHash
+.. mongodb:command:: dbHash

    ``dbHash`` is an internal command.

    .. slave-ok, read-lock

-.. describe:: medianKey
+.. mongodb:command:: medianKey

    ``medianKey`` is an internal command.

    .. slave-ok, read-lock

-.. describe:: geoWalk
+.. mongodb:command:: geoWalk

    ``geoWalk`` is an internal command.

    .. read-lock, slave-ok

-.. describe:: sleep
+.. mongodb:command:: sleep

    ``sleep` an internal command for testing purposes.
 The ``sleep`` command forces the db block all operations.
 It takes the following